joscandreu/tids/readme.md

 - tIDs is a Javascript wrapper for [OpenUDID](https://github.com/ylechelle/OpenUDID), a drop-in replacement for the deprecated uniqueIdentifier property of the UIDevice class on iOS (a.k.a.
 UDID)

-- It also exposes the **old Ti.Platform.id value** returned before Apple deprecated the UDID and Appcelerator made the changes in Titanium.

-- In order to keep safe the OpenUDID across multiple app installations, **tIDs saves the OpenUDID in iOS Keychain**.
+- In order to keep safe the OpenUDID across multiple app installations, **tIDs stores the OpenUDID in iOS Keychain**.

 ## Using the module